04 Jan 6 Cases That Need Emergency Dental Services

 1. Bleeding Gums

 Achy or swollen gums are highly unusual.
 Inflammation of the gums is caused by plaque buildup.
 Plaque is a sticky substance that coats your teeth with harmful bacteria.
 The bacteria feed on the sugars contained in food and produces a corrosive acid that leads to tooth decay and gum disease.
+In the case where gum disease does unfortunately develop, you should seek treatment from professional dentistry services, like Flatrock Family Dentistry.

 Plaque buildup is a daily occurrence that is removed by brushing and flossing teeth.
 When plaque hardens it becomes tartar, and tartar cannot be easily removed through brushing or flossing.
 Plaque and tartar irritate gum tissue making it swollen, red, and inflamed.